 - What is the deadline?

 - What are critical success factors?

 - When to (interim) report and / or evaluate?

 Tip 3: Inspire with words, tone and visuals

 Always try to write in the language that your prospect (re) knows.
 That's why conversations, however short, are so important.
 You will notice which style, tone and words the prospect uses.
 Then adjust to that as much as possible.
 Do you offer the customer a product or service that he has no knowledge of?
 Then avoid typical (professional) terms.
 Rather emphasize the results and indicate that you would like to come by (even before the decision phase) to give a demonstration.

 Also consciously use a number of (relevant) power words.
 We still decide 90% based on our subconscious mind.
 Power words are words that unconsciously evoke emotions and put a prospect into yes mode.
 Below you will find an overview of power words and what they evoke.

 because, so, caused by, because of, because of

 temporarily, now, exclusive, gone = gone, only (today), immediately

-Make your quotation a good start to a great collaboration.
+Make your proposal a good start to a great collaboration.
 Our proposal software helps you with this.
 Experience it yourself!